5 Things About Writing That You Might Never Think Of

 In college I knew people who said they weren’t writers that wrote 100 page papers; ouch!
 The longest paper I wrote in college was 25 pages, and I only did that once.
 Teachers didn’t care about the length of papers; they wanted to know if you could capture your subject accurately enough and that was that.

-For instance, my junior year one of my classmates in music history decided she was going to write her paper on Gregorian Chant.
-Her paper ended up being 121 pages, and that was in the day when you had to type everything, thus if you made a mistake and didn’t have a correcting cartridge (like I did) you’d have to start a page over.
+For instance, my junior year in college, one of my classmates in music history decided she was going to write her paper on Gregorian Chant.
+Her paper ended up being 121 pages, and that was in the day when you had go to the library to conduct research, then you had to type everything.
+If you made a mistake and didn’t have a correcting cartridge for your typewriter (like I did; I kind of miss typewriters lol), you’d have to start a page over.

 I wrote my paper on Beethoven’s 6th Symphony, had 14 different references, and it came in at 17 pages.
-And I got the obligatory “B” that I got on every paper except one in college.
-She got a B+ on her paper which crushed her, and I knew that was probably the best she could do because her subject was too big; there are tomes on Gregorian Chant, which means it’s something that couldn’t be captured in even a 121 page paper.
+I got the obligatory “B” that I got on every paper except one in college (I got an A on a paper written on just reading the first page, the last page, and two pages in the middle lol).
+She got a B+ on her paper, which crushed her, and I knew that was probably the best she could do because her subject was too big; there are tomes on Gregorian Chant, which means it’s something that couldn’t be captured properly even in a 121-page paper.

 This is the problem I see with a lot of blog and article writers.
 They think they have to write about the moon when they could write a very nice article on Mare Orientale that would get the job done.